 Are you a retailer looking to expand your personalized marketing programs?
 If so, read through these must-do and quick-to-implement initiatives.
 If you aren’t doing these, then they should be next on your list to tackle.
 If you can’t do them, you should investigate your technology and team resources to see where you have gaps or blockers.
-If you are already doing them, stay tuned for the next installment where we discuss more personalization opportunities for retail.

 1. Personalized new-customer welcome programs